MohammadYAmmar/Entry-to-NS3-simulation/README.md

 3 - Install Oracle VM VirtualBox

 4 - Install Ubuntu 16.04.4  in VirtualBox
-> If the system options do not appear to you with 64 bit architecture, you must activate Virtualization from the BIOS
+> If the system options do not appear to you with 64-bit architecture, you must activate Virtualization from the BIOS

+5 - From Ubuntu: Download and install required packages, from these commands in terminal

+      sudo apt update

+     ./build.py --enable-examples --enable-tests

-5 - From Ubuntu: Download the ns3 tool version 3.25 from [link](https://www.nsnam.org/releases/ns-3-25/download/)
+6 - From Ubuntu: Download the ns3 tool version 3.25 from [link](https://www.nsnam.org/releases/ns-3-25/download/)

-6  - Move the file to Desktop or any plase you want, then click on right press in mouse to option [ open in Terminal ]
+7  - Move the file to Desktop or any place you want, then click on the right press in mouse to option [ open in Terminal ]

-7 - Extract the file by command
+8 - Extract the file by command

     tar jxvf ns-allione-3.25.tar.bz2

-8 - Open the folder and bulid  the tool
+9 - Open the folder and build  the tool

-      cd ns-allinone-3.27/
+      cd ns-allinone-3.25/

-     ./build.py --enable-examples --enable-tests
+     sudo apt-get install build-essential autoconf automake libxmu-dev python-pygoocanvas python-pygraphviz cvs mercurial bzr git cmake p7zip-full python-matplotlib python-tk python-dev python-kiwi python-gnome2 python-gnome2-desktop-dev python-rsvg qt4-dev-tools qt4-qmake qt4-qmake qt4-default gnuplot-x11 wireshark

+ Then enter Y to confirm download

+     > Do not worry when you do not see the password 👀 when you are typing, this is a safety measure in Linux systems 😁

    Congratulations 🎉!
 The tool has been installed after waiting for the installation ⏰